 For example, if you give your phone number to your bank, your bank has presumed express consent that it can contact you for informational purposes consistent with the reason you provided the number.
 For instance, they’re allowed to send you automated text messages about your bank account if you provide your phone number.

 However, there are many instances where the dividing line between the two is not so clear.
-The classic example being the mortgage company calling to communicate that rates have dropped.
+The classic example of a mortgage company calling to communicate that rates have dropped.
 On a surface level, it sounds informational, but the core purpose of the call is to get the consumer to call back to schedule a refinancing.
 So, is it really informational?

 TCPA autodialer and manual calls rules